CurveDocs/curve-docs/docs/crvUSD/oracle.md

     Returns: Index of ETH price oracle in the tricrypto pool (`uint256`).

     !!!tip
         Returns 1, as ETH price oracle index in the tricrypto pool is 1.
 If the same index would be 0, it would return the price oracle of ETH.
-There prices are all w.r.t the coin at index 0 (USDC or USDT).
+Their prices are all w.r.t the coin at index 0 (USDC or USDT).

     | Input      | Type   | Description |
     | ----------- | -------| ----|